If you cannot find the answer to your question, please Contact Us.

 How many questions are there for each topic?

 The number of questions for each topic varies greatly, as some areas, such as Burglary or PACE Code C, lend themselves to greater numbers of questions than, say, Blackmail or Kidnap.

 When was the last update to the site?

 For NPPF Step 2 Legal Examination candidates, the Q&A site is updated to the new syllabus at the end of the last Inspectors' exam each year, generally mid-October.

-For NIE candidates, the Q&A site is updated to the new syllabus at the end of the last exam each year for 2021, this will be on 30th November).
+For NIE candidates, the Q&A site is updated to the new syllabus at the end of the last exam each year, generally in November.